 One of the main activities carried out by the Welcome Point is the organization of integration events.
 The purpose of those events is to support international students, who face many challenges connected with studying in a foreign country, by stimulating cultural adaptation and facilitating their integration into the academic community.

-Orientation Week is an event organized for all international students, both short- and long-term.
+Integration Week is an event organized for all international students, both short- and long-term.
 It is one of the most important initiatives dedicated to foreigners, the aim of which is to help students integrate with the academic community and adapt to their new environment.
-Orientation Week is held twice a year - before the summer and winter semester.
+Integration Week is held twice a year - before the summer and winter semester.

 The event programme includes the following: